 1. University of Malaya

-Its Faculty of Business and Accountancy intends to develop a global mindset in its students, making them adaptable and competent to respond to the ever-changing needs of the business industry and society.
+Its Faculty of Business and Economics intends to develop a global mindset in its students, making them adaptable and competent to respond to the ever-changing needs of the business industry and society.
 The school also researches various business, economic, and societal issues surrounding Malaysia and Asia and communicates its findings through its publications.

 2. University of Putra, Malaysia